 - Weakness and pain in the back legs

 Each dog will respond uniquely to whichever medical treatment is chosen, whether conservative or surgical.
 Including laser therapy.

 Things to consider when evaluating laser therapy for your dog:

 - What you think your dog can handle

-Our Feel Good Experience with Laser Therapy
+Our Feel-Good Experience with Laser Therapy

 In our case, Isabella has responded exceedingly well to Laser Therapy!
 Her intervertebral disc disease was diagnosed as being located in the T3-T4 and T13-L2 vertebrae.
 T3-T4 is located in the upper back and T13-L2 is located in the mid-back (thoracolumbar) area of the spine.
-So, Isabellas disc degeneration’s were located right in the spots that Dr. Pancotto indicates they should be for conservative treatment to be effective.
+So, Isabellas identified disc degenerations were located in the spots that Dr. Pancotto indicates they should be for conservative treatment to be effective.

 - Arched back